COVID removes the luster from Japan's 'Golden Week' holidays | DW | 05.05.2021

 April 29 was Showa Day, a holiday in honor of the late Emperor Showa's birthday, while May 3 is Constitution Memorial Day and marks the establishment of the nation’s constitution in 1947.

-May 4 is Greenery Day and celebrates nature and the environment, and the holiday season is rounded out on May 5 with Children's Day, when families hoist banners depicting carp, considered a determined and resilient creature, to celebrate the health and happiness of their children.
+The following day, May 4, is Greenery Day and celebrates nature and the environment, while the holiday season is rounded out on May 5 with Children's Day, when families hoist banners depicting carp, considered a determined and resilient creature, to celebrate the health and happiness of their children.

+Anticipating that people might use the holiday season to travel and get out, the government in late April announced a third state of emergency.

-The aim, according to the government, is to halt the spread of the virus and bring down the overall case load ahead of the summer — and the delayed Tokyo Olympic Games.
+The aim, the government said, is to halt the spread of the virus and bring down the overall case load ahead of the summer - and the delayed Tokyo Olympic Games.

 The response, however, appears to have been patchy.
 Restaurants are still required to close early but some parts of Tokyo, Osaka and other major urban areas are busy with people shopping.
 On the plus side, the public appears to be taking heed of requests that they wear masks, use disinfectant provided at the entrances to shops and are attempting to keep their distance from other people, although public transport is undoubtedly congested.